justinjest/python-essentials/assignments/01IntroToPython.md

 ---

 ### **Task 4: Function to Calculate Average**
+Create a file `average.py` that contains the following.
 1. **Create a function `calculate_average`** that takes a list of numbers as input.
 2. **Calculate and return the average** of the numbers in the list.
 If the list is empty, return 0.
 3. **Test the function** with `[1, 2, 3, 4, 5]` and print the result.
 4. **Validate input data** to ensure the list contains only numeric values.
 Print an error message if invalid data is found.

 ---
+Modify the file `calc.py` to add the following.
 ### **Task 5: Calculator with Error Handling**
 1. **Create a function `divide_numbers(num1, num2)`** that divides two numbers.
 2. **Use a `try-except` block** to handle division by zero and return an error message if needed.